Skip to Content

 Monitoring Web Scrapes

-Click on any scrape to see detailed logs and individual page results.
+Click on any scrape run to see detailed logs and per-page results.
+If individual pages failed, the logs show the specific error for each URL.

 Results